-When examining Australian experience it is important to locate it in an international context (see chapter 6).
+When examining Australian experience, it is important to locate it in an international context (see chapter 6).
 As a number of researchers (e.g. Crawford 1997; Hughes 1998; Sutton 1997; Homel 2005, 2009a, 2009b) have made clear, Australia was not the first country to endeavour to introduce crime prevention to the policy mix.
-Attempts by Australian state and commonwealth governments to develop and implement prevention strategies in the late 1980s and 1990s were inspired by, and drew upon, experience in the US, the UK, and France, the Netherlands and other parts of Europe during the early 1970s and 1980s.
+Attempts by Australian state and Commonwealth governments to develop and implement prevention strategies in the late 1980s and 1990s were inspired by, and drew upon, experience in the United States and Canada, the United Kingdom, and France, the Netherlands and other parts of Europe during the early 1970s and 1980s.
+This dialogue between countries and across jurisdictions continues, with forms of crime prevention policy transfer persisting.

-As highlighted by Homel (2009, 2010), there are a number of consistent features that characterise modern crime prevention initiatives.
+As highlighted by Homel (2009a, 2010), there are some consistent features that characterise modern crime prevention initiatives.
 These are based upon the experiences of many jurisdictions and can provide guidance for future policy developments in this area (see, for instance, the Victorian Drugs and Crime Prevention Committee 2012).
 The common programmatic features include:

-- centrally developed and driven policies - a commitment to evidence-based approaches (the professed commitment does not always equal reality, though - see chapters 5 and 6) - strategies built upon multi-agency or partnership approaches (e.g. whole-ofgovernment/whole-of-community approaches) - emphases upon local delivery (e.g. via local government see Case study 1.1) - crime prevention/community safety plans (also see Case study 1.1 and - a mix of social and environmental prevention (see chapter 3 and 4).
+- · centrally developed and driven policies - a commitment to evidence-based approaches (the professed commitment does not always equal reality, however) - strategies built upon multi-agency or partnership approaches (e.g. whole-of-government/whole-of-community approaches) - emphases upon local delivery (e.g. via local government) - crime prevention/community safety plans - a mix of social and environmental prevention